-Prof. Strenger is often called the German ‘Mr. Corporate Governance’.
-He obtained his MBA in Finance from Cologne University.
-After trainee programs in New York and London, he joined the Deutsche Bank group with executive positions in Frankfurt, London and New York.
-In 1991 he became CEO of DWS Investment, Germany’s largest asset manager with assets of some 700 billion USD.
+Prof. Strenger obtained his MBA in Finance from Cologne University.
+After banking trainee programs in New York and London, he joined the Deutsche Bank group with successive executive positions in Frankfurt, London and New York.
+In 1991 he became CEO of DWS Investment, Germany’s largest asset manager with current assets of some 800 billion USD.
 After moving to the DWS supervisory board, he accepted invitations to join boards of large listed companies (i.a.
 Evonik Industries, Fraport, TUI).

-In 2001 he became a founding member of the German Government Commission ‘German Corporate Governance Code’ where he represented investor matters until 2016.
+In 2001 he became a founding member of the German Government Commission ‘German Corporate Governance Code’, representing investor interests until 2016.

 His international activities today include roles as Deputy Chairman of the Private Sector Advisory Group of the World Bank’s IFC Global Corporate Governance Forum as well as member of the BIAC Governance Committee of the OECD in Paris.
 He is also past chairman and active member of the ‘International Corporate Governance Network’ (ICGN).
 In Germany, he is deputy chair of the DVFA Corporate Governance Commission that represents the view of the four major German asset managers on key issues of German governance.